Find Affordable College Courses

 $10,440 Average Tuition & Fees

-Out of the 57 schools in the United States that were part of this year’s ranking, Des Moines Area Community College landed the # 4 spot on the list.
-Located in the large suburb of Ankeny, DMACC is a public school with a fairly large student population.
+A rank of #4 on this year’s list means Des Moines Area Community College is a great value for community organization and advocacy students.
+Located in the suburb of Ankeny, DMACC is a public school with a very large student population.

-DMACC undergraduate students pay an average of $10,440 in tuition and fees each year.
+Out-of-state tuition fees for undergraduate students at DMACC are $10,440 per year.
 The average amount in student loans that community organization majors at DMACC take out is $26,230.

 Metro State undergraduate students pay an average of $9,394 in tuition and fees each year.